-&lt;sup>2 Some details were excluded to protect Applicant's right to privacy.
+&lt;sup>1 Some details were excluded to protect Applicant's right to privacy.
 Specific information is available in the cited exhibits.

-&lt;sup>3 Unless stated otherwise, the source of the information in this paragraph is Applicant's On February 5, 2015 Questionnaire for National Security Positions (SF 86).
-(Item 2)
+&lt;sup>2 Unless stated otherwise, the information in this paragraph and the next paragraph are from Applicant's October 12, 2017 Questionnaire for National Security Positions (SF 86) or security clearance application (SCA).
+(Item 3)